bedfordscott/QuantumPasswordManager/README.md

 # Quantum Encryption Password Manager

-This repository contains a basic and theoretical representation of a quantum encryption password manager using the Qiskit framework.
-It is intended for educational purposes and is NOT suitable for real-world cryptographic applications.

 ## Overview

 The code demonstrates the BB84 quantum key distribution protocol to generate a shared secret key between two parties (emulated as Alice and Bob).
 The key is then used for encrypting and decrypting passwords using a simple XOR operation.